What is Sleep Hygiene?

 Morning

-In order to reset your sleep-wake cycle, you must wake up at the same time each morning, including weekends.
+To reset your sleep-wake cycle, wake up at the same time each morning, including on weekends.
 Within a couple of weeks, you will automatically wake up at that time, and often before your alarm clock ever goes off.

-When you are sleep deprived, it can be difficult to get going in the morning, which is why many people have a cup of coffee first thing in the morning.
-Once you have woken up, grab a cup of joe and get your day started.
+When you are sleep-deprived, it can be challenging to get going in the morning, which is why many people have a cup of coffee first thing in the morning.
+Once you have woken up, grab a cup of joe and start your day.

 Afternoon

-If you are experiencing sleep issues, by afternoon, you are probably ready for a nap.
-Taking a short nap in the afternoon can be beneficial if you have a major sleep deficiency; however, it is advisable to limit your nap to no longer than 30 minutes to avoid the risk of being unable to fall asleep at night.
-One of the best times to get your daily exercise is in the early afternoon.
+If you are experiencing sleep issues, you are probably ready to nap by the afternoon.
+Taking a short nap in the afternoon can be beneficial if you have a significant sleep deficiency; however, it is advisable to limit your nap to no longer than 30 minutes to avoid the risk of being unable to fall asleep at night.
+One of the best times to exercise daily is in the early afternoon.
 If you wait and exercise after midafternoon, it can interfere with your sleep-wake cycle.

 Evening

 Evenings are a time for relaxation.
-Taking some proactive steps to avoid thinking of work, money troubles, and stressful situations can help you relax.
-Choose quiet activities like reading a book, watching some television, or working a puzzle to help you unwind and relax.
+Taking proactive steps to avoid thinking of work, money troubles, and stressful situations can help you relax.
+Choose quiet activities like reading a book, watching television, or working on a puzzle to help you unwind and relax.
 After sunset, it is time to dim your lights and turn off your electronics.
-Electronics, including computers, televisions, tablets, and mobile phones emit blue light that can interfere with your circadian rhythm.
+Electronics, including computers, televisions, tablets, and mobile phones, emit blue light that can interfere with your circadian rhythm.

-Avoid eating a late night snack since it may increase your energy levels, which the opposite of what you want.
+Avoid eating a late-night snack, as it may increase your energy levels, which is the opposite of what you want.
 It may also cause indigestion, upset stomach, or heartburn.
 Finally, a warm bath can help you relax and prepare for bed.
-The warm water will relax you and get your body ready for sleep.
-Add a handful of lavender buds or lavender essential oil to your bath to help melt away your stress.
+The warm water will relax you and prepare your body for sleep.
+Add a handful of lavender buds or essential oil to your bath to help melt away your stress.

 Bedtime

-When it comes to sleep, it is extremely important that you go to bed every night at the same time.
-Seek to be in bed and asleep within 20 minutes of your designated bedtime.
-Determine your bedtime by taking the time that you need to wake up and counting back seven to nine hours.
+When it comes to sleep, go to bed at the same time every night.
+You should seek to be in bed and asleep within 20 minutes of your designated bedtime.
+Determine your bedtime by taking the time to wake up and counting back seven to nine hours.

 The temperature of your room should be cool.
-Most people find that turning the thermostat to a comfortable temperature, typically between 65 and 70 degrees, can help you get a better night’s sleep.
-Choose comfortable bed linens that breathe yet provide the warmth you need.
+Most people find that turning the thermostat to a comfortable temperature, typically between 65 and 70 degrees, can help you sleep better.
+Choose comfortable bed linens that breathe yet provide the warmth you need. sleep hygiene tips

 Your bedroom should be a sleep sanctuary.
-Use room darkening curtains or blinds to block out outside light.
-A noise machine can help mask noises that may wake you up through the night.
+Use room-darkening curtains or blinds to block out outside light.
+A noise machine can help mask noises that may wake you up at night.
 Finally, face your alarm clock toward the wall to ensure your room is completely dark.